 Added to the historic grounds of the stately home of Longleat in 1975, the Longleat Hedge Maze in England is the largest of several mazes on the property.

 The maze is constructed of more than 16,000 English yews and is the longest (but not the largest ) hedge maze in the world, covering 1.48 acres, and 1.69 miles of pathway.
-It is a full scale maze, with several dead end and multiple paths punctuated by six raised bridges, all of which surrounds a central tower.
+It is a full-scale maze, with several dead ends and multiple paths punctuated by six raised bridges, all of which surrounds a central tower.

 The land is currently owned by the 7th Marquess of Bath, Alexander Thynn, known primarily for his eccentric lifestyle, numerous mistresses, and the erotic murals he has painted all over the residential portion of the house.
 He is also a great lover of mazes, and has added the hedge maze, as well as three other smaller garden mazes: the Lunar labyrinth, the Sun Maze, King Arthur’s maze, and the Love Labyrinth.

-The historic house, gardens, hedge maze and safari park are open to visitors.
+The historic house, gardens, hedge maze, and safari park are open to visitors.

 Longleat is just off the A36 between Bath and Salisbury (A362 Warminster Frome road)